0sunrise/QuantisNet-PIVX-OLD-/README.md

 #### 4. Stop linux daemon and download new one (Only for people who are running own vps)
 You can use the script made by Llama.
+(Copy and paste one line at a time)
 wget https://raw.githubusercontent.com/LlamaOnDrugs/Quan/master/quan-mn-update.sh && chmod +x quan-mn-update.sh
 ./quan-mn-update.sh